hfrancis7/Module2-ProfessionalPortfolio/README.md

 WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport
 ```
-*Images in the work section are all the same size, will look into fixing in the future
+*Images in the work section currently all same size

+## Issues / Future Changes
+- Sections of my style.css are directly targetting tags, which created multiple unexpected behaviors and overrides of the style sheet.
+On this and future projects, will try not to html tags directly in favor of using classes and IDs for easier to read/write UI
+  - Border line on "About Me", "Work", and "Contact Me" will line up
+  - Work images will flex properly, with the size of the first image being larger than the others (likely 50% larger) in a grid layout